-After receiving all pertinent information, each child will receive an entrance screening that includes intellectual and academic screening, fine motor skills evaluation, and language evaluation.
-The results of the testing will confirm the placement of grade, the possible need for ESOL studies, the student's math level, and more.
-It is at this point CIC may offer a specific placement for the child.CIC utilizes testing, historical records, a Child Study Team (CST), and advice from United Stated-based organizations to determine the appropriateness of the placement, because the school has the resources to address only mild learning difficulties.
-At the end of that initial academic year, all students are judged for success and, despite receiving support and/or modifications, re-enrollment at CIC for the next school year must be reviewed..
+After receiving all the required admissions documents, each child will receive an entrance screening that includes intellectual and academic screening, fine motor skills evaluation, and language evaluation.
+The results of the testing will confirm the placement of grade level, the possible need for ESOL services, the student's math level, and more.
+It is at this point CIC may offer a specific placement for the child.
+CIC utilizes testing, historical records, and advice from United Stated-based organizations to determine the appropriateness of the placement, because the school has the resources to address only mild learning difficulties.
+At the end of that initial academic year, all students are judged for success and, despite receiving support and/or modifications, re-enrollment at CIC for the next school year must be reviewed.